Network resilience: Behavior transitions in animal and human networks

 One possible approach to this challenge is presented in Ref. \cite{olsson2015resilience}.
-The authors suggest using an institutional lens to integrate social and natural aspects of the joint resilience studies because institutions may become methodological linchpins for integrating the social and the natural sciences for the sake of sustainability.
-Moreover, the progress in social sciences and core understanding of social system evolution enables researchers to evaluate more formally than in the past, the influence of different institutions on the social-ecological system resilience.
-For example, global and international institutions can promote and support building collaborations among countries to enhance resilience by negotiating global agreements and treaties \cite{dutting2010building, bourbeau2015resilience}.
-The national and local governments can support the organizational resilience of industries to strengthen the social response to social unrest \cite{gittell2006relationships}.
-The resource-dependent industries can support the resilience of social systems by sustaining their workforce in times of social stress\cite{marshall2007resource}.
+The authors of that study suggest using an institutional lens to integrate the social and natural aspects of joint resilience.
+This is proposed because institutions may become methodological linchpins for integrating the social and natural sciences for the sake of sustainability.
+Moreover, progress in the social sciences and a core understanding of the evolution of social systems enables researchers to evaluate the influence of different institutions on socioecological system resilience more formally than they have been able to do in the past.
+For example, global and international institutions can promote and support the building of collaborations among countries and thereby enhance resilience by negotiating global agreements and treaties \cite{dutting2010building}.
+National and local governments can support the organizational resilience of industries and thereby strengthen the social response to social unrest \cite{gittell2006relationships}.
+Resource-dependent industries can support the resilience of social systems by sustaining their workforces in times of social stress~\cite{marshall2007resource}.
 Labor market resilience may increase the resilience of social systems against recession.
-Economic resilience may increase the resilience of social systems against disasters \cite{rose2004defining, giannone2011market}.
+Economic resilience may increase the resilience of social systems to disasters \cite{giannone2011market}.

-Sustainability is a topic often studied jointly with resilience in the context of SES. in Ref. \cite{ostrom2009general}, the authors have shown a general framework to identify ten subsystem variables that affect the likelihood of self-organization in efforts to achieve a sustainable SES (see Fig.~\ref{fig:ostrom2009_fig1}).
+Sustainability is a topic that is often studied jointly with resilience in the context of SESs.
+In Ref. \cite{ostrom2009general}, the authors present and use a general framework to identify ten subsystem variables that affect the likelihood of self-organization in efforts to achieve a sustainable SES (see Fig.~\ref{fig:ostrom2009_fig1}).

-Three related attributes of social-ecological systems (SES') determine their future trajectories: resilience, adaptability, and transformability.
-Resilience (the capacity of a system to absorb disturbance and reorganize while undergoing change so as to retain necessary function, structure, identity, and feedback) has four components: latitude, resistance, precariousness, and panarchy, the most readily portrayed using the metaphor of a stability landscape \cite{walker2004resilience}.
+Three related attributes of SESs determine their future trajectories: resilience, adaptability, and transformability.
+Resilience (the capacity of a system to absorb disturbance and reorganize while undergoing the changes needed to retain its necessary function, structure, identity, and feedback) has four components: latitude, resistance, precariousness, and panarchy; these are most readily portrayed using the metaphor of a stability landscape \cite{walker2004resilience}.